TonyScript/tonyscript.github.io/README.md

-# jekyll-uno
+# TonyScript

-Jekyll-Uno - a minimal, responsive theme for Jekyll based on the [Uno](https://github.com/daleanthony/Uno) theme for Ghost.
+TonyScript - a minimal, responsive theme for Jekyll based on the [Uno](https://github.com/daleanthony/Uno) theme for Ghost.

-> :warning:
-  This theme requires ruby and rubygems installed

 ### Features